The limitless First Incompleteness Theorem: Abstract

 \section{Abstract}

-This work is motivated from finding the limit of the applicability of the first incompleteness theorem ($\sf G1$).
+This work is motivated by the problem of finding the limit of the applicability of the first incompleteness theorem ($\sf G1$).
 A natural question is: can we find a minimal theory for which $\sf G1$ holds?
-The answer of this question depends on our definition of minimality.
-We first show that the Turing degree structure of recursively enumerable theories for which $\sf G1$ holds is as complex as the structure of recursively enumerable Turing degrees.
-Then we examine the interpretation degree structure of recursively enumerable theories weaker than the theory $\mathbf{R}$ with respect to interpretation for which $\sf G1$ holds, and answer all questions about this structure in our published paper.
-We have two general characterizations which tell us under what conditions there are no minimal recursively enumerable theories with some property with respect to interpretation.
-As an application, we propose the theory version of recursively inseparable theories, {\sf tRI} theories, and show that there are no minimal ${\sf tRI}$ theories with respect to interpretation: for any {\sf tRI} theory, we can effectively find a strictly weaker {\sf tRI} theory with respect to interpretation.
+We examine the Turing degree structure of recursively enumerable (RE) theories for which $\sf G1$ holds and the interpretation degree structure of RE theories weaker than the theory $\mathbf{R}$ with respect to interpretation for which $\sf G1$ holds.
+We answer all questions that we posed in \cite{Cheng20}, and prove more results about them.
+It is known that there are no minimal essentially undecidable theories with respect to interpretation.
+We generalize this result and give some general characterizations which tell us under what conditions there are no minimal RE theories having some property with respect to interpretation.